bpicolo/aliason/README.md

 ## todo
 1. Support preserving global aliases when moving between directories (or also support not-overwriting?)
-2. Quoting is probably not an entirely sufficient security measure, though could be worse.
-Hopefully people tend to cd into relatively trusted directories on their boxes...
-When can this fail horribly?
-(Other than people being jerks in a shared repo and overwriting a builtin with 'sudo rm -rf --no-preserve-root /').
-Perhaps this is part over the "not overwriting" above.
+2. Quoting is probably not an entirely sufficient security measure, but it seems to catch accidental-execcing at the least.
 3. Tests